Bulk Power Bank Orders for Teams & Events

 Think of it as peace of mind on a shelf.
 When you can’t run to the grocery store or even turn on the tap, having these essentials ready means you can focus on what matters most: staying safe.
 The key is to stock items your family will actually consume and to have a reliable plan for clean water.
 Let’s break down how to build a pantry that’s both practical and palatable for any situation.

-How to Find and Store Safe Drinking Water
+How to Secure a Safe Water Supply

 Clean water is the absolute most important thing to have in an emergency.
 The standard recommendation is to store one gallon of water per person per day, which should cover drinking and basic sanitation needs.
 For a family of four, that means having 12 gallons on hand for a three-day period.
 You can buy commercially bottled water and store it in a cool, dark place.
 Don’t forget to include enough for your pets, too!